ihgs/chart_with_vega_docs/PRIVACY_POLICY.md

 # Privacy Policy

-## Chart with vega
+## Chart with Vega

-`Chart with vega` app does not collect or store any personal data.
+`Chart with Vega` app does not collect or store any personal data.

 ### Data Collection